Skip to content

 Canvas

-The Canvas function usable in the KMaP scope is just a wrapper on the native canvas so that we can handle the render process the only thing you need to do its provide the source tile implementing the following api.
+The Canvas function usable in the KMaP scope is just a wrapper on the native canvas so that we can handle the render process needing you to provide the source tile implementing the following api.

 interface TileSource {

-suspend fun getTile(zoom: Int, row: Int, column: Int): ResultTile
+suspend fun getTile(zoom: Int, row: Int, column: Int): TileRenderResult

 }

-With this simple trick you can render any tilled map you want.
-Maybe you want a free map off the world with OSM, or don't like to use Google library but want to use its tiles, or render it on the device, or read from a local files for your Skyrim map (I'm old sorry) with this you can do it all.
+With this function you can render any tilled map you want.
+Maybe you want a free map of the world with OSM, or don't like to use a Google library but want to use its tiles, or render it on the device, or read from a local file for your Skyrim map (I'm old sorry xD) with this you can do it all.

-See https://wiki.openstreetmap.org/wiki/Slippy_map for better understand how it works.
+See https://wiki.openstreetmap.org/wiki/Slippy_map to better understand how it works.

 Markers